hoop33/tbdotd/README.md

 $ revel run github.com/hoop33/tbdotd
 ```

+Open a browser to <http://localhost:9000>.

+### The Cache

+The app caches the results to avoid hitting the various sources repeatedly, using the following approach:

+* For Daily deals with a "publish" timestamp, expire 24 hours after publish time
+* For Weekly deals with a "publish" timestamp, expire 7 days after publish time
+* For all others, cache results after 8AM for the rest of the day

+To clear the cache, add a URL parameter: `clearCache=true`

 ## Contributing

 We love contributions.
 Fork the project, make the changes, push to your fork, and open pull requests.